k0kubun/graphql-query-builder/README.md

 }
 ```

-you can write code in the following way.
+You can write code in the following way:

 ```java
 import com.github.k0kubun.builder.query.graphql.GraphQLQueryBuilder;